 In early 2014 Morgan and Spouse returned to play a few shows in Saigon and Vung Tau, and in the April MESA released ‘Forever We Will Run’ a song that tells the story of how Aussie rules football was played in Vietnam during the war years.
 Morgan launched the song at the popular ‘Spotted Cow’ pub in Saigon and then attended the ‘Vietnam Swans’ Anzac weekend in Vung Tau where he performed the song at the Imperial Hotel after the traditional ANZAC footy match had been played.
 Since then the song has become very popular with the Vietnam Vets in Australia.

-Recent visits to the Pilbara over the last twelve months rekindled Morgan’s love of the region and he has written a new bunch of Pilbara inspired songs which are planned to feature on a new MESA album to be called ‘Long Road’ scheduled for release in April 2016.
+Following ‘Forever We Will Run’ visits to the Pilbara rekindled Morgan’s love of the region and with Spouse they started writing a new bunch of new Pilbara inspired songs.
+Those new songs plus an interesting rendition of the old Church song ‘Under The Milky Way’ feature on the new MESA album called ‘Long Road’ scheduled for release in October 2016.

 MESA are now finalising dates around Western Australia and will soon be back on the road to promote the new album.